 Staying financially fit in the middle of a crisis isn’t an easy task.
 Regardless of your age or financial circumstances, make saving and investing a priority.
 Creating an emergency fund is one thing you can do to protect yourself from unexpected financial pressures.

 Another thing you can do is start investing.
 With stock market crashes, many anxious investors are jumping ship and “panic-selling” their investments, making this a prime time to scoop up stocks “on sale.”
 If you’ve got investments, keep ‘em, and think about whether now is right time to buy more stocks.
 Investing is easier than ever, thanks to low cost online brokerages like Questrade and Wealthsimple Trade, as well as robo advisors like Wealthsimple.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).

 However, we understand that not everyone can afford to invest in stocks right now.
 Many Canadians are just struggling to pay their bills and put food on the table.
 Make sure to take advantage of the government COVID-19 financial aid and make paying off debt a top priority.
 If your financial situation is uncertain, consider putting aside some savings in low-risk investments like GICs, or into a high-interest savings account.
 That way, your funds are accessible but still earn decent interest.
 Just contribute what you can right now – even if it’s only $50/month — because it can be a lifesaver if a money emergency strikes.

 Lastly, don’t forget to tackle essential life stuff, like life insurance and making a legal will.
 Yes, these tasks may feel unpleasant and morbid, but it’s critical to protecting your financial foundation.
 And that’s worth paying for, even without a pandemic.